Pages

 ------------------------------------------------

-My friend Elliot Katz passed away a short time ago..
+My friend Elliot Katz passed away some time ago..
 Elliot had a specific passage in the Torah that he would obsess about.
 Inasmuch that we will be reading that passage this Shabbat I thought it would be of interest to you.

 At Deuteronomy 23:14 -